Function

 Decodes one Unicode scalar value from text at code unit index and writes the result to cp.
 The index parameter is updated by the implementation to refer to the code unit beginning the next scalar.

-This function returns UNI_DONE when iteration has reached the end of text otherwise it returns UNI_OK indicating there are more characters.
+This function returns UNI_DONE when iteration has reached the end of text indicating there are more characters.
 If the implementation detects text is malformed, then it returns UNI_BAD_ENCODING.

 The index parameter must refer to a code point boundary otherwise the behavior is undefined.